 Many therapists use a tool called the “Drama Triangle” or “Disempowerment Triangle” to help people identify unhealthy patterns in their life and in their relationships.
 It’s based on three roles – the victim, hero, and villain – that we play out with ourselves and with others.
 Understanding the Drama Triangle can be a powerful awareness tool, especially as we learn how to move out of it.
-At the root of the drama roles is disempowerment.
-We disempower ourselves and those with whom we interact.
+The core issue causing every aspect of the triangle is disempowerment.
+We disempower ourselves and those with whom we interact when we participate as a victim, a rescuer or a villain (someone who carries resentment).
 The below diagram and explanations focus on being able to honestly see when we are in a disempowering role and how to move into empowerment.
 As we practice with these tools, we will see how disempowering roles aren’t real – they are an illusion driven by fear.
 The empowering roles (shown below) move us into a new reality where we can always change our situation and personal power through choice.
 They promote freedom, clarity, truth, accountability, and power in your life.
 The process of moving from illusion to truth can be simple, but as you’ll see, it requires a willingness to face our fears, our shadow side, and embrace all of ourselves so that we can break through disempowering roles and emerge free and alive.

 MOVING FROM THE INNER TO OUTER TRIANGLE